pb-pravin/evercam-media/README.md

 * store snapshots to S3 bucket

 ## Come on in, the water's warm :)

+To setup the development environment follow the instructions at: [evercam-devops](https://github.com/evercam/evercam-devops)

 We've identified some tasks as good one's to just "Dip your toe" into our codebase: [Toe Dipper Issues](https://github.com/evercam/evercam-media/labels/Difficulty%20-%20Toe%20Dipper)